decred/dcrdocs/docs/faq/general.md

 > The airdrop concluded with awarding 282.63795424 DCR to 2972 participants.[^2]

 Giving away these coins in an airdrop accomplished several things for the project: enlarging the Decred network, further helping to decentralize the distribution of coins, and getting coins into the hands of people who are interested in participating in the project.
-These coins were be given away unconditionally and there was zero expectation of Decred receiving anything from the participants in return for these coins.
+These coins were given away unconditionally and there was zero expectation of Decred receiving anything from the participants in return for these coins.